zoryzhang/Slides/ai2reason/ai2reason_240112.md

 </div>
 </detaillevel1>

-## D. What aspects of intelligent system are NOT covered?
+## D. What aspects of intelligent system are **NOT** covered?
 <aside>
 We are not as ambitious as you might think.
 I'd like to clarify some limitations of the diagram for now.
 </aside>

-- Perception / visual reasoning / embodied reasoning.
+- Perception / visual reasoning / embodied reasoning
 <aside>

 - The input/output is already in / will be a symbolic form, e.g. mathematical formal language, causal relation graph, etc.